notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

 ```

 If you would be so kind, please enter `cargo run` into your cli.
-I won't spoil the surprise, but checkout that nice output!
+I won't spoil the surprise, but expect some nice output!
 Navigate to `localhost:8000` in your browser or `cURL` and you should see our string displayed.